gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 How do we make sure that an application release never gets to production without passing the integration tests?
 How do we make sure that a class library NuGet package never gets published to a public feed without passing the static code analysis requirements?
 <br/>
-Most of the tools we need for these tasks are already there, and we are already using them “manually”.
-What’s missing is some more automation, but to achieve that, we need some conventions and patterns.
+Most of the tools we need for these tasks are already there, and we are already using them "manually".
+What's missing is some more automation, but to achieve that, we need some conventions and patterns.

 ## The toolkit